bitterjug/devjournal-crypto/devjournal.markdown

 `$('.savable')` after loading the page gives a non-empty set. it contains the div for the inception meeting text! input_view has a handler on `blur` on `.savable` which I does the update.

+## 2014-06-17 12:38 Tuesday

+-  [ ] v4c: select Indicator descriptions: without editing them, drag up from
+   the end of the text and keep the mouse button down and go outside the widget, it unselects the text and selectts the table instead.
+Weird.